 Civil procedure: it’s the newest addition to the MBE, but it sure packs a punch.
 Between deadlines, the strange language of the Federal Rules of Civil Procedure, and the Erie doctrine, it’s no wonder that many bar examinees consider Civ Pro to be the hardest MBE subject (yeah, that’s right—maybe even harder than Real Property).

 So how can a bar examinee knock out this formidable foe?
 First, it helps to know what you’re up against.
-UWorld has put together information on all the MBE subjects—including chapter breakdowns and the testing frequency of each chapter—in one super-convenient blog post – MBE Subjects – What Topics Are on the Multistate Bar Exam?
+UWorld has put together information on all the MBE subjects—including chapter breakdowns and the testing frequency of each chapter—in one super-convenient blog post.
 As you can see, nearly two-thirds of the MBE Civ Pro questions are on the heavy-hitting chapters of Jurisdiction and Venue, Pretrial Procedures, and Motions:

 If you can master those three chapters, you’ll be two-thirds of the way there.
 But that doesn’t mean you should ignore the others—you’ll only be able to go the full twelve rounds with MBE Civ Pro if you have a good understanding of everything covered on the exam.

 Second, it helps to read the call of the question first.
 We know, we know—this advice seems a bit cliché.
 But whether a question is actually a Civ Pro question can be sneaky; Civ Pro doesn’t exist in a vacuum—it often references legal theories from the other MBE subjects.
 Some MBE Civ Pro questions will try and get you with a sucker punch—the first few sentences of the question stem appear to be about a contracts or torts issue.
 But then you get to the call of the question, and POW!
 The question is actually about the proper venue for trial.